TY-Cheng/LoG-IV/docs/graph.md

 Do not silently drop edge weights after construction.
 The current PyG operator attaches edge weights to edge stores, consumes them through an incoming-edge gate, and uses them in the smoothness regularizer.
-Run manifests record this as an engineering implementation detail, not as paper evidence.
+Run manifests record this as an implementation detail, not as empirical evidence.

 ## Masking Semantics